 10.2.
 How Point-in-Time Recovery Works

-Suppose that you made a mistake at 12:05 GMT of 1 January, 2024.
-You should remove the database cluster and restore the new one using the base backup you made before that.
+Suppose a mistake occurred at 12:05 GMT on 1 January 2024.
+The database cluster should be removed, and a new one restored using the base backup created before that time.

-At first, you need to set the command of the ‘restore_command’ parameter, and also set the time of the ‘recovery_target_time’ parameter to the point you made the mistake (in this case, 12:05 GMT) in a postgresql.conf (versions 11 or earlier, recovery.conf).
+To begin, configure the command for the restore_command parameter and set the time for the recovery_target_time parameter to the point of the error (in this case, 12:05 GMT) in the postgresql.conf file (or recovery.conf for versions 11 or earlier).

 # Place archive logs under /mnt/server/archivedir directory.